wanglimin/Places205-VGGNet/README.md

     Places205-VGGNet Models for Scene Recognition
     Limin Wang, Sheng Guo, Weilin Huang, and Yu Qiao, in arXive 1508.01667, 2015

-If you use our released Places205-VGGNet models, please cite our report above.

 #### Performance on the Places205 dataset

 |        Model        | top-1 val/test | top-2 val/test |